Ladder99/ladder99/docs/source/setting-up-devices.rst

       shell/docker ccs-pa start

-Now you can watch the simulation send mqtt messages to the brokers through to the adapter and then onto the agent via SHDR messages.
+Now you can watch the pipeline send MQTT messages to the brokers through to the adapter and then onto the agent via SHDR messages.

+Note: The messages come from recordings made of P&A machines, and are stored in csv files in ``models/ccs-pa/simulations``.

 To see the data the agent generates visit http://raspberrypi.local:5000/current (where the address is your edge device)